godatadriven/godatadriven-blog/content/variable-selection.md

-# variable selection in machine learning
+Title: Variable Selection in Machine Learning
+Date: 2014-12-05 17:00
+Slug: variable-selection
+Author: Vincent D. Warmerdam
+Excerpt: In this document I will describe a proof that shows that it is better to start with a lot of variables in machine learning and then reduce the number of variables than the other way around.
+Template: article
+Latex:

 I've had a discussion with a colleague on the selection of variables in a model.
+The discussion boils down to the following question:

 > Is it better to supply all the variables that you have into the model and risk overfitting or should you start out small and add values to make the model more and more complex?